IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

-stage, let's assume that our example application further iterates through the template objects and remembers the reference corresponding to the one that has its "`name_label`" set to "Debian Etch 4.0" (one of the default Linux templates supplied with XenServer).
+stage, let's assume that our example application further iterates through the template objects and remembers the reference corresponding to the one that has its "`name_label`" set to "Debian Etch 4.0" (one of the default Linux templates supplied with Citrix Hypervisor).

 ### Installing the VM based on a template